Ultimate Showdown: Seton Hall Defeats Columbia High School to Win Cup

 Annual Ultimate Frisbee game goes down to the wire.

-The third annual Community Cup had a new winner on Saturday night at Waterlands Park, as Seton Hall upset Columbia High School 16-14.
-Columbia High School entered the game having won the two previous games.
+The third annual Community Cup had a new winner on Saturday night at , as upset 16-14.
+Columbia High School entered the game having .

 “Even in competition, Maplewood, South Orange and Seton Hall somehow find a way to work together,” said South Orange Village President Alex Torpey.
 “As much as I support Seton Hall University in pretty much everything they do, I have to say that today, I am supporting my alma-mater Columbia High School.”